 Weimar was an important centre during Europe’s Age of Enlightenment.
 A number of the continent’s great thinkers and creative minds were attracted to the royal court in the 18th century, the beginning of the period now seen as the city’s golden age.
 Goethe, one of those figures, resided in Weimar for more than 50 years.
 The story of the polymath’s life is told in his former residence, now the Goethe National Museum.

 Another of Weimar’s highlights is the Duchess Anna Amalia Library.
 The Baroque building was badly damaged by fire in 2004 but impeccably restored.
-Thorough research ensured its original color scheme was recreated.
-The climate controlled library holds a valuable collection of rare manuscripts and books, including an original Luther Bible.
+Thorough research ensured its original colour scheme was recreated.
+The climate-controlled library holds a valuable collection of rare manuscripts and books, including an original Luther Bible.

 Music at Weimar’s annual Zweibelmarkt